michaeldayreads/reference/kubernetes.md

 ## Labels

-Used by k8s to identify a resource and/or as part of a query ops personell perform on a cluster.
+Used by k8s to identify a resource and/or as part of a query ops personnel perform on a cluster.

 Key/value pairs that may be attached to some objects (i.e. pods) and then used as a selector by another (i.e a service).
 Selectors are applied at deployment, labels may be added at creation or modified later.